Transforming how we work and do creativity.

 What is Systems Change?

-- Systems change projects tackle the root causes of issues by disrupting the ways that systems work
+- Systems change projects tackle the root causes of issues by disrupting the ways that systems work.

 Knowledge Sharing Themes

-Theme 1: New Voices
+It’s About New Voices

-Theme 2: Fresh Thinking
+Along with Fresh Thinking